 David A. Hafler, M.D. is the William S. and Lois Stiles Edgerly Professor and Chairman Department of Neurology and Professor of Immunobiology, Yale School of Medicine, and is the Neurologist-in-Chief of the Yale-New Haven Hospital.
 He graduated magna cum laude in 1974 from Emory University with combined B.S. and M.Sc. degrees in biochemistry, and the University of Miami School of Medicine in 1978.
 He then completed his internship in internal medicine at Johns Hopkins followed by a neurology residency at Cornell Medical Center-New York Hospital in New York.
-Dr. Hafler was trained in immunology at the Rockefeller University and then at Harvard where he joined the faculty in 1984 and later became the Breakstone Professorship of Neurology at Harvard and was a founding Associated Member of the Broad Institute at MIT.
-In 2009 he moved to Yale as the Chair of the

-Department of Neurology.
+Dr. Hafler was trained in immunology at the Rockefeller University and then at Harvard where he joined the faculty in 1984 and later became the Breakstone

+Professorship of Neurology at Harvard and was a founding Associated Member of the Broad Institute at MIT.
+In 2009 he moved to Yale as the Chair of the Department of Neurology.
 Dr. Hafler is a clinical scientist with a research interest in the mechanism of multiple sclerosis with over 400 publications in the field of MS, autoimmunity and immunology.
 He is a co-founder of the International MS Genetic Consortium a group that identified the genes causing MS. He has served as a member of the editorial boards for Journal of Clinical Investigation and the Journal of Experimental Medicine, and is co-founder of the Federation of Clinical Immunology Societies and leads the NIH Autoimmunity Prevention Center Grant at Yale.
 He was a Jacob Javits Merit Award Recipient from the NIH and has won many awards including Dystel Prize for MS research from the American Academy of Neurology, the University of Miami Annual Distinguished Alumni Award, the Raymond Adams Prize from the American Neurologic Association, and was the 2016 Frontier Lecturer at the AAN.
 Dr. Hafler has been elected to membership in the Alpha Omega Society, the American Society of Clinical Investigation, and the National Academy of Medicine.

-Adam Kaplin, M.D., Ph.D., Co-founder, Director, CEO, CSO, CMO, Minerve Pharmaceuticals
+Adam Kaplin, M.D, Ph.D., Miralogx CSO and CIO, Adjunct Faculty Johns Hopkins

 Dr. Adam Kaplin completed his undergraduate training at Yale University and his MD and PhD training at the Johns Hopkins School of Medicine.
 His research training experience includes having trained in the labs of two Nobel Laureates and completed his PhD and postdoctoral training in the Lab of Solomon Snyder, MD, who was the 2005 recipient of the National Medal of Science (the highest science honor in the United States).
-Dr. Kaplin, who maintains his Adjunct Faculty appointment at Johns Hopkins, was the Chief Psychiatric Consultant to the Johns Hopkins Multiple Sclerosis and Transverse Myelitis Centers.
+Dr. Kaplin, who maintains his Adjunct Faculty appointment at Johns Hopkins, was the Chief Psychiatric Consultant to the Johns Hopkins Multiple Sclerosis and

+Transverse Myelitis Centers.
 Dr. Kaplin investigated the biological basis of the effects of the immune system on mood regulation and cognition, and he provided neuropsychiatric care to patients afflicted with such comorbidities.
-His research is focused on understanding the biological basis of depression and dementia and discovering new ways to diagnose prognosticate and treat these diseases.
-Dr. Kaplin worked for Miralogx Pharmaceuticals, a scientific investigation and drug development company, where he helped launch three companies: MyMD, Mira, and Telomir Pharmaceuticals.
-In 2025 Dr. Kaplin co-founded Minerve Pharmaceuticals, a startup company focused on developing novel treatments for the cognitive impairment component of neurodegenerative diseases, such as Alzheimer's Disease and Multiple Sclerosis.
+His research is focused on understanding the biologica I basis of depression and dementia and discovering new ways to diagnose prognosticate and treat these diseases.
+Dr. Kaplin has transitioned to working for Miralogx, a scientific investigation and drug development company that has helped launch three companies-MyMD, Mira, and Telomir Pharmaceuticals.